DarkSJ1998/instagram-clone-reactjs/README.md

 # instagram-clone-reactjs

+Instagram Clone / ImageViewer is a web application created using React JS.
+It uses official Instagram Developer API to get user information as well as the images posted by the user.
+It also has the functionality of displaying account info, liking a post, commenting on a post, etc.

+## Create React App Documentation
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>